Elliptical Perturbations for Differential Privacy: Elliptical Distributions

 \begin{definition} Let $(\mcD,d)$ be a metric space and $\{P_D:D \in \mcD\}$ be a family of probability measures over a locally convex topological vector space $\mbX$.
 We say the family achieves $(\epsilon,\delta)$-differential privacy if for any $d(D,D') \leq 1$ and any measurable $A$, we have

 \end{definition} Intuitively, $\mcD$ represents the universe of possible input databases.
 One then refers to $\{P_D:D \in \mcD\}$ as the {\it privacy mechanism}.
 The most common setting when discussing DP is when $\mcD$ is a product space and the metric is the Hamming distance.
-However, the Hamming distance (which counts differences in coordinates) is insensitive to the magnitude of the difference between two inputs $D$ and $D'$, thus one may wish to consider alternatives and so we take the more general approach.
+However, the Hamming distance (which counts differences in coordinates) is insensitive to the magnitude of the difference between two inputs $D$ and $D'$, thus one may wish to consider alternatives and so we take the more general approach. { As discussed earlier, while DP can be defined with any $\sigma$-algebra, we assume that $\mbX$ is equipped with the Borel $\sigma$-algebra as it offers more intuitive guarantees.
+We refer to $(\ep,\de)$-DP as \emph{approximate DP} when $\de>0$ and as \emph{pure-DP} when $\de=0$.
+When using pure DP, we often just write $\ep$-DP.}

 Another way of viewing $\epsilon$-DP (that is, taking $\delta = 0$) is through the equivalence/orthogonality of probability measures.
 As was discussed in \citet{awan2019benefits}, in an $\ep$-DP mechanism the individual measures that make up the mechanism are all equivalent in a probabilistic sense (meaning they agree on the zero sets).
 Conversely, if the measures are orthogonal then the mechanism cannot even be ($\epsilon,\delta$)-DP.
 This perspective was used in \citet{mirshani2017existence} for the case of Gaussian mechanisms.
 However, the corresponding theory for elliptical distributions is less developed.
 In the next section we extend several fundamental results of Gaussian processes to elliptical distributions.